Slaughter16/Active-Directory-Enterprise-Lab/Step4_Advanced_GPOs/README.md

 2️⃣ Share the folder

-Right-click D:\Wallpapers → Properties → Sharing → Advanced Sharing
+Right-click C:\Wallpapers → Properties → Sharing → Advanced Sharing

 Check Share this folder

-Give Read permissions to the users/groups that need it (e.g., IT group)
+Give Read permissions to the users/groups that need it (IT_Staff)

 Note the UNC path, e.g.:

+\\WIN-Server\Wallpapers\ITBackground.jpg
-\\DC01\Wallpapers\ITBackground.jpg3️⃣ Apply the wallpaper via GPO
+3️⃣ Apply the wallpaper via GPO

 Open Group Policy Management → Your IT OU GPO